geksiong/gs-garden/projects/music_server.md

 ---
-title: Music Swerver
+title: Raspberry Pi Music Server
-description: Project notes on building a music server
+description: Project notes on building a music server with a Raspberry Pi
 date: 2022-12-31
 updated: 2023-02-11
 ---